Irabor123/Irabor123/README.md

 - 👋 Hi, I’m @Irabor123
 - 👀 I’m interested in ...networking
 - 🌱 I’m currently learning ...javascript
-- 💞️ I’m looking to collaborate on ...coding ,
+- 💞️ I’m looking to collaborate on ...coding,projects
 - 📫 How to reach me ...Irabor123

 <!---